CqldFire/Rules-Module/README.md

 # Rules Module for NamelessMC - Docs

 # Installation:
-- Note: Make sure you have NamelessMC version v2 pre-13!
-NamelessMC v1 will NOT work!
 - Unzip the file and upload the contents of the "upload" file straight into your main NamelessMC installation directory (where the folders custom, core, modules, uploads, cache are)
 - Head over to StaffCP -> Modules, click the "install" button
 - Enable the "Rules" module